-Tucked away in central Turkey is the country's most stunning destination - Cappadocia.
+Tucked away in central Turkey is the country’s most stunning destination – Cappadocia.
 Dreamy moonscapes make up this iconic region, an otherworldly panorama filled with fairy chimneys, rock castles and cave dwellings.
-It's a place where visitors sleep in cave hotels, chase balloons at sunrise and frolic the conical valleys throughout the day.
-I've been to this part of Turkey three times now, and I'm convinced there isn't anywhere else quite like it in the world.
+It’s a place where visitors sleep in cave hotels, chase balloons at sunrise and frolic the conical valleys throughout the day.
 Below is a guide to all-things Cappadocia.
-I've included my favorite cave hotels, sightseeing tips, photo locations, balloon flights & viewpoints, cave pools, transportation suggestions, hirable guides and more.
-This post may contain affiliate links.
+I’ve included my favorite cave hotels, sightseeing tips, photo locations, balloon flights & viewpoints, cave pools, transportation suggestions and more to help you plan your visit.

 The panorama of Uchisar from Argos Hotel might be my favorite view in Cappadocia.